Yaghnobis: 20th century

 In the 1970s, Red Army helicopters were sent to valleys to evacuate the population, ostensibly because Yaghnobi kishlaks (villages) were considered at risk from avalanches.
 Some Yaghnobis reportedly died of shock in helicopters as they were moved to the plains.
 Many were then forced to work at cotton plantations on the plains.
 As a result of overwork and the change in environment and lifestyle, several hundred Yaghnobis died of disease.
 While some Yaghnobis rebelled and returned to the mountains, the Soviet government demolished the empty villages and the largest village on the Yaghnob River, Piskon, was removed from official maps.
-Officials also destroyed Yaghnobi religious books, the oldest of which was 600 years old.
-Yaghnobi ethnicity was officially abolished by the Soviet government.

 Since 1983, families have begun to return to the Yaghnob Valley.
 The majority of those that remain on the plains tend to be assimilated with the Tajiks, as their children study in school in the Tajik language.
 The returnees live through the natural economy, and the majority remain without roads and electricity.